GEE! Award Official Rules

 Eligibility

-The game must be designed with defined educational or learning goals.
+Be designed with defined educational or learning goals.

 Competition Chairs cannot apply.